uyuni-project/uyuni-docs/docs/local-toolchain-setup.md

 task publish:uyuni LANGUAGES="en ja"
 ```

 `LANGUAGES=` selects the languages to build.
-The `translations` step always
+The `stage-content` step stages
-processes all the languages, because po4a reads the `.po` files directly.
+the same set.

 `LANGUAGES=` must give one language or more, and each name must be `en`, `ja`,
 `zh_CN` or `ko`.
 An empty or incorrect value stops the build. `task --dry`